Top 8 Best Bitcoin (BTC) Wallets in 2023

 Which is the safest Bitcoin wallet?

 When considering wallet safety there is no ‘one size fits all’ wallet.
-Fortunately there exists a wide variety of different wallet systems that are each tailored to different accessibility and security needs.
+Fortunately, there exists a wide variety of different wallet systems that are each tailored to different accessibility and security needs.

 In terms of raw security, hardware wallets are considered to be the most secure means of storing Bitcoin.
-Hardware Wallets such as Keepkey or Trezor are stored on a device similar to that of a USB key and are generally offline or ‘cold,’ and therefore extremely resistant to virus attacks.
+Hardware Wallets such as Ledger or Trezor are stored on a device similar to that of a USB key and are generally offline or ‘cold,’ and therefore extremely resistant to virus attacks.
 However, this type of wallet system may not be suitable for everyone’s needs, as they aren’t as easily accessible as other wallet types and are considered to be a little pricey.

 Desktop or Mobile Wallets systems are much cheaper and far more accessible, as they store one’s coins on an app installed onto one’s computer or handheld device.
 These wallets such as Hive Android or Mycelium have a high degree of accessibility allowing for easy trade through QR codes or Near Field Communication.
 The drawback to this accessibility is that they are considered ‘hot’ or online, and therefore more vulnerable to malware and phishing attacks.